Roger S. Pondel

 Roger Pondel’s professional expertise focuses on developing communications strategies and tactics for publicly owned and privately held companies in various industries, including professional and financial services firms.
 He has been the architect of programs involving sensitive corporate issues, including mergers and acquisitions, crises, litigation support and labor matters, as well as serving as day-to-day corporate public relations and investor relations counsel.

 A Chicago native, Pondel was named president of the firm in 1986.
 His previous experience includes serving as communications and investor relations director of several large publicly traded corporations, where responsibilities included both corporate/financial communications and investor relations.
 Pondel also was a reporter with the San Jose Mercury News.

 Pondel is currently a member of the CFA Institute, the National Investor Relations Institute and the Public Relations Society of

 America.
 He also was a national board member of the Association for Corporate Growth.

 Pondel earned a bachelor’s degree from the School of Journalism and Mass Communications, California State University, San Jose.
 He is a frequent guest speaker on investor relations and strategic public relations issues.

-Laurie Berman has counseled executive management teams on positioning their companies to Wall Street for the past 15 years.
+Laurie Berman has counseled executive management teams on positioning their companies to Wall Street for more than 20 years.
 She also has been actively involved in related corporate communications and internal communications matters.